Do I Need to Report Crypto to HMRC? The Complete Checklist

 CARF: HMRC now gets your data directly

-The first data exchange happens in May 2027 (covering 2026 activity), but HMRC has access to exchange data going back several years through existing data-sharing agreements.
+Exchanges file their first reports with HMRC by 31 May 2027 (covering 2026 activity), but HMRC has access to exchange data going back several years through existing data-sharing agreements.
+The CARF 2027 readiness page sets out the practical reconciliation steps.

 What CARF doesn't cover: DeFi.
 Decentralised exchanges, lending protocols, and liquidity pools don't report to HMRC.
 If you're active in DeFi, you are responsible for tracking and reporting those transactions yourself.